PRL-PRG/evalr-experiment/README.md

-- There seems to be a problem running the artifact on Apple M1 hardware, concretely `pandoc` which is used for rendering the analysis notebooks does not work.
+- There seems to be a problem running the artifact on Apple M1 hardware, concretely `pandoc` which is used for rendering the analysis notebooks does not work (cf. [#6960](https://github.com/jgm/pandoc/issues/6960)).
 The error is only manifested at the end when running the analysis:

     ```
     ----------------------------------------------------------------------